jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 A centralized repository for PHP-related brews.

+## Bugs happen

+The more information you provide and the more detailed your report is, the easier for us to fix it.
+The best practice in filling a bug report can be seen for this issue https://github.com/Homebrew/homebrew-php/issues/1225.

+Please refer to [this section](#filing-bug-reports) for more information.

 ## Common Issues

 Bugs inevitably happen - none of us is running EVERY conceivable setup - but hopefully the install process can be made smoother through the following tips: